rust-lang/async-book/src/async_await/chapter.md

 }
 ```

-## `await!`ing on a Multithreaded Executor
+## `.await`ing on a Multithreaded Executor

 Note that, when using a multithreaded `Future` executor, a `Future` may move
 between threads, so any variables used in `async` bodies must be able to travel
-between threads, as any `await!` can potentially result in a switch to a new
+between threads, as any `.await` can potentially result in a switch to a new
 thread.

 This means that it is not safe to use `Rc`, `&RefCell` or any other types